Parliament of Pakistan

 The parliament's both houses convene at the Parliament House within the governmental Red Zone of Islamabad, the federal capital.
 Both houses of the parliament have their own separate chambers; and in case of a joint session, the National Assembly chamber is used.

 About 80 percent of the members of the National Assembly (MNAs) are directly elected by the voting of citizens in single-member constituencies under first-past-the-post voting system; while about 20 percent are elected on seats reserved for women and religious minorities, in accordance with parliamentary standing of the respective political parties.
 The senators are elected by the members of all provincial assemblies (MPAs) by proportional representation, while four represent the federal capital.
 (Note: Since the federal capital does not have its own legislative assembly, the four senators representing the federal capital are elected by the members of the National Assembly.)
 As of 2024, the parliament has a total strength of 432 with 336 members of the National Assembly (MNAs) and 96 senators.
+The term for an MNA is five years while for senator, it is 6 years.